PriyankaSagwekar/PriyankaSagwekar/README.md

 - 👀 I’m interested in analysing and exploring data to draw valuable insights
 - 🌱 I’m currently learning Data Science - Machine learning and Deep learning
 - 💞️ I’m looking to collaborate on data science projects
-- 📫 How to reach me at priyankasag10@gmail.com
+- 📫 Reach me at priyankasag10@gmail.com

 <!---
 PriyankaSagwekar/PriyankaSagwekar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.